Cube-OS/cubeOS/docs/obc-docs/iobc/working-with-the-iobc.rst

 the board is in, along with one red LED which is lit when the system is powered:

 -  Three LEDS (solid) - The system is currently running U-Boot
--  One LED (blinking) - The system is currently running Kubos Linux
+-  One LED (blinking) - The system is currently running CubeOS Linux

 Debug Console Connection
 ------------------------